aaronj1335/frp-mvc-and-other-tlas/README.md

-# frp, mvc, and other tla's
+# reactive programming and mvc

-this repo shows an example of a simon-says game using frp (via [RxJS][]), and then the same implementation but with an mvc-driven separation of concerns.
+this repo shows an example of a simon-says game using reactive programming (via [RxJS][]), and then the same implementation but with an mvc-driven separation of concerns.

 ### running